-Respondent exceeded his authority5 by granting the Rule 29.12(d) motion and changing the judgment and sentence entered more than three years prior on August 22, 2013.
-He also exceeded his authority by changing the judgment and sentence on March 2, 2017.
+Respondent exceeded his authority by granting the Rule 29.12(d) motion and changing the judgment and sentence entered on August 17, 2015.
+He also exceeded his authority by filing a new judgment and sentence on March 6, 2017.

-When Respondent granted the Rule 29.12(b) motion and changed the judgment which had been entered more than three years prior, Respondent acted outside the Supreme Court's rules and contrary to nearly 20 years of case law.
-Respondent did not have authority under Rule 29.12(b) to change the previously-entered Judgment.
+When Respondent granted the Rule 29.12(b) motion and changed the judgment, Respondent acted outside the Supreme Court's rules and contrary to nearly 20 years of case law.
+Respondent did not have authority under Rule 29.12(b) to change the previouslyentered Judgment.
 Appellate opinions from all three districts of the Missouri Court of Appeals have held that Rule 29.12(b) does not provide an independent basis or authority to grant relief from a purportedly erroneous conviction.